wcfrobert/wcfrobert.github.io/_posts/2023-01-12-romanticism.md

 >
 > Marry—Mary—Marry Q.E.D.,

 How rational...
-One might even say Darwin is being overly robotically when it comes to romance.
-How weird it is for us modern audiences to see him mechanically listing out pros and cons and letting his emotions take a backseat.
-Love should be intuitive right?
-He should just "feel" right with this other person if she is indeed his soulmate.
+One might even say it's overly robotic to approach romance this way?
+Mechanically listing out pros and cons and letting emotions take a backseat.
+Shouldn't love be intuitive?
+Shouldn't it just "feel" right when you find "the one"?
 Where is the love?
 Darwin?